-Cultural boat tours are guided by Bunuba Aboriginal people, whose connection to this land goes back to the Dreamtime.
+Cultural boat tours are guided by Bunuba Aboriginal people whose connection to this land goes back to the Dreamtime.
 Tours depart at various times.
 For further information please contact the operators direct on 0417 907 609.
 Tickets must be booked on (08) 9191 5355.

 Boat ramp and Tour Boat Zone access

-Notify rangers before launching your boat.
+Please notify rangers before launching your boat or paddle craft.

 When you are entering the Kimberley or Pilbara regions, you are entering crocodile country.
 Two species of crocodile occur in Western Australia: the estuarine (or saltwater) crocodile and the freshwater crocodile.
 The estuarine crocodile is the largest living reptile and is considered to be a dangerous predator.
 Freshwater crocodiles are smaller and not as aggressive.
 Freshwater crocodiles inhabit Danggu Geikie Gorge.
 Saltwater crocodiles have not been known to occur in the area but this may change.
 Be CROCWISE in Western Australia's north and download our Crocodile safety and myth-busting factsheet and Crocodile brochure.
 For more information on Be CROCWISE see www.nt.gov.au/becrocwise

 Danggu Geikie Gorge is located 20km from the Fitzroy Crossing township, 280km from Derby and 390km from Broome.
 The road accessing the park is sealed bitumen and a four-wheel-drive vehicle is not required.